ceceppa/ceceppa-multilingua/readme.txt

 = Features =

+- Quick Edit mode.
+Allow you to edit the main content and its translations easily from one page/
 - Separated posts and pages for each languages, so you can use different SEO and url for each languages.
 - Translate your theme ( Plugin let you translate strings and will generate the .mo file for wordpress )
 - URLs pretty and SEO-friendly. ?lang=en, /en/foo/ or en.yoursite.com